libreswitch/ops/docs/lldp_user_guide.md

 ```

 ##### Viewing LLDP TLVs
-The 'show lldp tlv' command displays the LLDP TLVs to be sent and received.
+The `show lldp tlv` command displays the LLDP TLVs to be sent and received.
 ```
 ops-as5712# show lld tlv